Derived category of moduli of pointed curves -- II: Equivariant exceptional collection on

-We now check that for each stratum, each of the cases (1)-(4) fall under the assumption \eqref{asrgasrgasrh} on weights of Thm. \ref{Teleman}.
-Up to symmetry, the unstable loci in $X$ have the following form:
+We now check that for each stratum, each of the cases (1)-(4) fall under the assumption \eqref{asrgasrgasrh} on weights of Theorem \ref{Teleman}.
+Up to symmetry, the unstable loci in $X$ in cases (1)-(3) have the following form:

 (The locus $K_I$), for $I\subseteq Q$, $|I|\geq s+1$, where $u$ and the indices in $I$ come together.
 In this case, $\eta=2|I|$.

 (The locus $K_{J,I}$), for $J\subseteq R'$, $I\subseteq Q$, $J\neq\emptyset$, $|I|\geq 0$, where $u$ and the indices in $J$ and $I$ come together.
 In this case, $\eta=2|I|+2|J|$.